dceoy/jader-phv-adhoc/main.md

 --------

 ##### Background
-Glucagon-like peptide 1 (GLP-1) agonists and dipeptidyl peptidase 4 (DPP-4) inhibitors are incretin-based hypoglycemic drugs which are widely used to treat type 2 diabetes.
+Dipeptidyl peptidase 4 (DPP-4) inhibitors and glucagon-like peptide 1 (GLP-1) agonists are incretin-based hypoglycemic drugs which are widely used to treat type 2 diabetes.
 The safety of these drugs is one of the most concerns in diabetes medication.
 To assess adverse drug events (ADEs) associated with incretin-based drugs, we analyzed Japanese spontaneous reports.